accordproject/techdocs/website/versioned_docs/version-0.12.0/logic-simple-expr.md

 Every Ergo expression can be _evaluated_, which means it should compute some value.
 In the case of a literal value, the result of evaluation is simply itself (e.g., the expression `1` evaluates to the integer `1`).

 > You can actually see the result of evaluating expressions by trying them out in the [Ergo REPL](https://ergorepl.netlify.com).
-You just have to prefix them with `return`: for instance, to evaluate the String literal `"John Smith"` type: `return "John Smith"` (followed by clicking the button 'Evaluate') in the REPL.
+You have to prefix them with `return`: for instance, to evaluate the String literal `"John Smith"` type: `return "John Smith"` (followed by clicking the button 'Evaluate') in the REPL.
 This should answer: `Response.
 "John Smith" : String`.

 ## Operators